JosephLai241/JosephLai241/README.md

 ---

 `The-Struggle` is a command-line tool written in Rust that helps you keep track of your job applications.
-It is essentially a tool that makes modifying a spreadsheet of job applications easier.
+It is essentially a tool that makes modifying a spreadsheet easier.

 It performs the following CRUD operations on a locally-stored spreadsheet: